MylesScholz/A-Life-Capstone-Project/docs/src/cell_structure.md

 ### Methods
 - virtual void activate(CellState *cellState): an empty method which should contain component activation checking and behavior in child classes
+- virtual void modify(String modifierName, float modifierValue): an empty method which should set relevant attributes based on a modifier Gene name and value in child classes

 - void applyScale(const float scale): applies the given linear scaling ratio to the CellStructure's sprite